 With all the new decorating ideas there are today, paper wallpaper is still one of the best ways to decorate a room for very little money but a little more work.
 Paper wallpaper will last a lot longer and stay put when others like vinyl will peel away with time and moisture.
 You can go into hundreds of old homes and mansions and still see wallpaper stuck to the walls.
 Though most walls in homes are not exactly even, you will have to plan your patterns so that they will come out as evenly as possible.

-Step 1 - Setting the Lines
+Step 1 - Set the Lines

-Step 2 - Cutting the Strips
+Step 2 - Cut the Strips

-Step 3 - Hanging the Paper
+Step 3 - Hang the Paper

-Put a long flat surface, like a table, next to the pan of water, pull the strip out of the water and lay it on the table with the print side down.
+Put a long flat surface, like a table, next to the pan of water, pull the strip out of the water, and lay it on the table with the print side down.
 This is where you will book it if needed.
 You want to start the paper with the edges against the edges you plumbed in at the start point.
-Slowly pushing the across and up and down with your hands to hang it without wrinkles.
-Then using your smoothing tool go over the paper until all the air bubbles are out.
+Slowly push it across and up and down with your hands to hang it without wrinkles.
+Then use your smoothing tool to go over the paper until all the air bubbles are out.
 Keep going until you are done.
 It is best to hang in the daylight.
-If you have to finish later, cover the wet paper and refrigerate if possible.
+If you have to finish later, cover the wet paper and refrigerate it if possible.